Andrettin/Wyrmsun/readme.txt

 - Revamped Lombardic personal names.
 - Faction splitting now only happens in the campaign mode.

+* Grand Strategy
+- Fixed issue which sometimes caused a crash when loading a grand strategy game.

 * Heroes
 - Persistent heroes (including custom ones) can now be hired at barracks-type buildings and mercenary camps in single-player games (outside of quest scenarios and the grand strategy mode).
 - Added Erala (Germanic Warrior) (icon by Exidelo).